kjswaruph/shadowq-bot/README.md

 - Update leaderboards with match statistics
 - Integration with Henrik-Dev Unofficial Valorant API for player data and match details

+## ⚙️Commands

+- /get-started : Link discord account and valorant account
+- /start-queue : Used to start a queue for a custom match
+- /leaderboard : Used to display the current leaderboard
+- /purge : Delete messages

 ## 📸 Screenshots
 ![Screenshot1](screenshots/rook1.png)
 ![Screenshot5](screenshots/rook5.png)